bhowmikp/design-patterns/behavioral_patterns/mediator/README.md

 - a behaviour that's distributed between several classes should be customizable without a lot of subclassing.

 ## Benefits
 - **It limits subclassing**.
-A mediator localizes behaviour that otherwise would be distributed among several objects.
+A mediator localizes behavior that otherwise would be distributed among several objects.
 - **It decouples colleagues**.
 You can vary and reuse Colleague and Mediator classes independently.
 - **It simplifies object protocols**.
 A mediator replaces many-to-many interactions with one-to-many interactions between the mediator and its colleagues.
 One-to-many relationships are easier to understand, maintain, and extend.
 - **It abstracts how objects cooperate**.
-Making mediation an independent concept and encapsulating it in an object lets you focus on how objects interact apart from their individual behaviour.
+Making mediation an independent concept and encapsulating it in an object lets you focus on how objects interact apart from their individual behavior.
 - **It centralizes control**.
 The Mediator pattern trades complexity of interaction for complexity in the mediator.